tigerwill90/foxdump/README.md

 Note that the `buf` slice is transient, and its data is only guaranteed to be valid during the execution of the `foxdump.BodyHandler` function.
-If the data needs to be persisted or used outside the scope of this function, it should be copied to a new byte slice (e.g., using `copy`).
+If the data needs to be persisted or used outside the scope of this function, it should be copied to a new byte slice (e.g. using `copy`).
 Furthermore, `buf` should be treated as read-only to prevent any unintended side effects.

 ## Benchmark